sizezero/rftg-cheat/README.md

 memorizing tile sets.

 There are 55 tiles in the game each with a unique front and back side.
-These are enumerated in the file <a href=""><tt>docs/tiles.csv</tt></a>
+These are enumerated in the file [docs/tiles.csv](docs/tiles.csv)

-For each of these tiles there needs to be two corresponding image files in the res/img/tiles/ directory one named dNN.xcf and one named wNN.xcf where d and w represents the development and world respectively and NN is the id of the tile as indicated in `docs/tiles.csv` .
+For each of these tiles there needs to be two corresponding image files in the `res/img/tiles/` directory one named `dNN.xcf` and one named `wNN.xcf` where `d` and `w` represents the development and world respectively and `NN` is the id of the tile as indicated in `docs/tiles.csv` .
 The image type can be any image type supported by gimp.
 I would provide these source tiles but the game publisher has not responded to my requests.

-Layout files exist in the res/layout directory.
+Layout files exist in the `res/layout directory` .
 These are text files that represent a single cheat sheet to create.
 For each layout file, an image file will be created in the build directory.